firish/Chatroom/README.md

 ## Project Structure

-The application's directory is structured as follows:
+The application's server directory is structured as follows:

 - **app.py**
   This is the primary server file where all the routes, configurations, and server-related functionalities reside.